dwatteau/scummvm-build-macppc/README.md

 The required libraries are going to be built as *static* libraries, put in `/staticscummvm`.

-If you want to use a pre-built set of libraries, you may look at [the Releases page](https://github.com/dwatteau/scummvm-build-macppc/releases) for a `.zip` archive that can extract to `/staticscummvm`.
+If you want to use a pre-built set of libraries, you may look at [the Releases page](https://github.com/dwatteau/scummvm-build-macppc/releases) for a `.zip` archive that should be extracted into `/staticscummvm`.

 Otherwise, if you want to build things yourself: